 Garibaldi

 Garibaldi was the man who unified Italy and so is his drink.
-Campari from the north and oranges from the south.
-It's really that simple!
+Campari from the north and oranges from the Southern Italy makes this a tour of Italy in a glass.

 Rossini